What we do at the Energy & Sustainability Centre

 isle.of.man.energy

-ESC is a not-for-profit NGO offering research, training and advice to companies, organisations & individuals on sustainability.
+ESC is a not-for-profit NGO offering research, training and advice to organisations and individuals on sustainability.

-Our Role - to act as a pathfinder & intermediary between Government and Industry, sharing ideas and knowledge to promote the development of a secure, reliable & economic transition to low-carbon energy.
+Our Role - to act as a pathfinder and intermediary between Government and Industry, sharing ideas and knowledge to promote the development of a secure, reliable & economic transition to low-carbon energy.

-Motivation – to maximize the economic benefit of the green transition and to make a positive impact on climate change & the environment.
+Motivation – to maximize the economic benefit of the green transition and to make a positive impact on climate change and the environment.

-Mission – to develop ideas & inspiration on decarbonising society and to promote collaboration between the private & public sectors in order to achieve net-zero emissions of greenhouse gases.
+Mission – to develop ideas and inspiration on decarbonising society, helping to promote collaboration between the private and public sectors ito achieve net-zero emissions of greenhouse gases.

 isle.of.man.renewable.energy

-ESC is supported by a group of local and international companies but operates independently to ensure that advice and recommendations are objective and impartial.
+ESC is supported by company sponsors and public grants but operates independently to ensure that advice and recommendations are objective and impartial.

 The Centre is closely connected with the Technical University of Denmark (DTU), who are at the forefront of research into the energy transition, as well as the Manx Geological Survey, an educational charity with focus on earth science on the Isle of Man.